 One thing I need to mention regarding this extension is that the rates and offers don’t seem to match what’s on the web app.
 For example, with the aforementioned Chewy deal, the extension showed that there was no offer despite the website saying 3%.
 Meanwhile, the site said the rate was 2% for Reebok, while the browser extension stated 3.2%.
 Honestly, I didn’t try either offer to know which was right or whether both would work, but hopefully this is something Bumped can correct as they move into this next phase of their business.

 Account Value and selling stock

-Under the “Stocks” tab in Bumped’s app you’ll be able to view a visual breakdown of your portfolio along with your “Account Value.”
+Under the “Portfolio” section of Bumped’s site, you’ll be able to view a breakdown of what shares you own along with your Total Account Value.”
 This figure includes stocks you own, pending rewards, and any cash.
 This value may also go up or down depending on how the assets in your portfolio perform.
-Keep in mind that these values may be estimated as Bumped does not update pricing in real time.
+Keep in mind that these values may be estimated as Bumped does not update pricing in real-time.

 After electing to sell a stock, it will still show up in your account — although tapping it from your Stocks view will show a “Sale Pending” note on the certificate.
 Just as it takes time for the purchase of the stock to go through, it may also take a few days for a sale to complete.
 This is definitely something to be aware of as the stock may fall in price by the time your order is actually executed.

 Finally, once your sale is complete, you’ll see a balance of cash in your account.
 This can then be transferred to a linked bank account.
 Better yet, there doesn’t seem to be a minimum transaction requirement for these transfers at this time as I was able to cash out the $.22 I earned selling my stake in $CMG.